buildo/book/product_management/backlog_grooming_workflow.md

 > requirements are what your program should do, the specifications are how you plan to do it.

+Ehm.. sure, but it just doesn't work like that :( It's difficult to distinguish the what from the how, it depends on:

+- the level of detail of the issue
+- the person that wrote the issue (more tech or more PM?)
+- the issue assignee (how much do they know the product?)
+- ...

+The definition we use in buildo is:

+**Requirements are a description of what to build.
+Specs are a description of what to build *written after requirements*, with *higher level of detail* and typically by the person who implements.**

+You can see the product development process as a progressive refinement of requirements into specs, first as cards "to be discussed" that become "actionable requests", then in GitHub issues.
+Same concepts apply.

+### Requirements quality and detail

 ## Estimating and managing priorities